 Now restart MySQL service and enable to start on system boot.

-Finally open firewall ports for http (80) and https (443) services using following command.
+Finally open firewall ports for HTTP (80) and https (443) services using the following command.

 Let’s check the installed versions of packages on system using following commands one by one.

-Now you have successfully configured LAMP setup on your CentOS / RHEL 7.1 & 6.7 system.
+Now you have successfully configured LAMP setup on your CentOS / RHEL 7.4 & 6.9 systems.